unraid/docs/docs/legacy/Articles/upgrading-to-unraid-6.md

 If that doesn't work, please post in the [forums](http://lime-technology.com/forum) for further assistance.
-This procedure should only need to be performed the first time you boot OVMF VMs that were previously created using unRAID 6.1 or earlier.
+This procedure should only need to be performed the first time you boot OVMF VMs that were previously created using Unraid 6.1 or earlier.

 ### Trying to start my VM gives a "Invalid Machine Type" error